AlgoMaster Logo

 Intuition

-The most natural starting point is a singly linked list.
-Each node holds a value and a pointer to the next node.
-We maintain a size counter so we can quickly validate indices without traversing the entire list.
+A singly linked list is the simpler of the two structures.
+Each node holds a value and a pointer to the next node, and we maintain a size counter so we can validate indices without traversing the entire list.

-One important trick: we use a sentinel (dummy) head node.
-This dummy node sits before the actual first element and never gets removed.
-Why bother?
-Because without it, every operation needs special-case logic for the head.
-With a sentinel, the real head is always sentinel.next, and every real node has a predecessor.
-This simplifies the code significantly.
+We also use a sentinel (dummy) head node that sits before the actual first element and never gets removed.
+Without it, inserting or deleting at position 0 needs separate logic to reassign the head pointer.
+With it, the real head is always sentinel.next and every real node has a predecessor, so insertion and deletion treat position 0 the same as any other position.
+This collapses addAtHead and addAtTail into one-line calls to addAtIndex.

 Algorithm